ryant4333/WIL_KJO/README.md

 | solution_count    | int              | Total number of solutions able to be kept in the hypercube (that is, all combined hypercubes). |
 | optimization_type | array of strings | Optimization type of the objective functions (either `MIN` or `MAX`).
 This denotes whether the objective function is seeking a minimum or maximum value.
 E.g. *ZDT1* has 2 objective functions: *F1* and *F2* which are both seeking minimization.
 Thus, I give the input `["MIN", "MIN"]`.

+## Using the Wizard for building config files
+The Wizard is CLI tool for building config.json files.

+Steps:
+- Run the wizard.py file (`python -m wizard.py`).
+- Enter input to the prompts.
+- The config.json file should now be saved in the directory you have specified.

 ## Running log_analyser